 Staying in a famine didn’t make sense, but Isaac, along with his father Abraham, already had learned to…

-Scripture tells us Abraham obeyed God and took Isaac to make a…
+Scripture tells us how, years earlier, Abraham obeyed God and took Isaac to make a…

 Sacrifice with no lamb.